 "It's easy to get obsessed with chess."

-— Magnus Carlsen, Sixteenth World Champion (2013-present), highest rated player in history
+— Magnus Carlsen, Sixteenth and current World Champion (2013-present), highest rated player in history